 Non-compliance with imposed or agreed-upon outcomes may result in further action through the community standards process.
-Students with two (2) community standards violations within and academic year may immediately be placed in disciplinary probation.
-Student involved in three (3) violation within an academic year may be referred to the University Disciplinary Committee.
+Students with two (2) community standards violations within an academic year may immediately be placed on status warning.
+Students involved in three (3) violations within an academic year may be referred to the Community Responsibility Panel.